240.15 Payments to state.

 Subd.
 5. Unredeemed tickets. (a) Notwithstanding any provision to the contrary in chapter 345, unredeemed pari-mutuel tickets shall not be considered unclaimed funds and shall be handled in accordance with the provisions of this subdivision.

-(b) Any person claiming to be entitled to the proceeds of any unredeemed ticket may within one year after the conclusion of each race meet file with the licensee a verified claim for such proceeds on such form as the licensee prescribes along with the pari-mutuel ticket.
+(b) Until the end of calendar year 1999, any person claiming to be entitled to the proceeds of any unredeemed ticket may within one year after the conclusion of each race meet file with the licensee a verified claim for such proceeds on such form as the licensee prescribes along with the pari-mutuel ticket.
 Unless the claimant satisfactorily establishes the right to the proceeds, the claim shall be rejected.
 If the claim is allowed, the licensee shall pay the proceeds without interest to the claimant.

 Subd.
-6. Disposition of proceeds; account.
-The commission shall distribute all money received under this section, and all money received from license fees and fines it collects, according to this subdivision.
-All money designated for deposit in the Minnesota breeders fund must be paid into that fund for distribution under section 240.18 except that all money generated by full racing card simulcasts must be distributed as provided in section 240.18, subdivisions 2, paragraph (d), clauses (1), (2), and (3); and 3.
+6. Disposition of proceeds.
+The commission shall distribute all money received under this section, and all money received from license fees and fines it collects, as follows: all money designated for deposit in the Minnesota breeders fund must be paid into that fund for distribution under section 240.18 except that all money generated by full racing card simulcasts must be distributed as provided in section 240.18, subdivisions 2, paragraph (d), clauses (1), (2), and (3); and 3.
 Revenue from an admissions tax imposed under subdivision 1 must be paid to the local unit of government at whose request it was imposed, at times and in a manner the commission determines.
-Taxes received under this section and fines collected under section 240.22 must be paid to the commissioner of finance for deposit in the general fund.
-All revenues from licenses and other fees imposed by the commission must be deposited in the state treasury and credited to a racing and card playing regulation account in the special revenue fund.
-Receipts in this account are available for the operations of the commission up to the amount authorized in biennial appropriations from the legislature.
+All other revenues received under this section by the commission, and all license fees, fines, and other revenue it receives, must be paid to the state treasurer for deposit in the general fund.

 Official Publication of the State of Minnesota